FAQs About Dogs in Wheelchairs and Carts

 • Different wheel types are used on the carts, depending on the terrain or soil type where it will be used.

-• Hand-held lifting devices, designed for pets with rear limb weakness, are used to help lift a dog up stairs, into the car or through doorways.
+• Hand-held lifting devices, designed for pets with rear limb weakness, are used to help lift a dog up stairs, into the car, or through doorways.

 • Walking aids, such as fabric harnesses and slings, can help to support a dog’s hindquarters.

 Most dogs relish the freedom that a cart provides, so it usually takes only a few days for a dog to adjust.
-In some cases, it takes a bit longer, and some training may be necessary to help your dog adjust.
+In some cases, it takes a bit longer, and some training might be necessary to help your dog adjust.
 Because of age or personality, a small percentage of dogs will reject a cart.

 Will my dog be able to urinate and defecate while in the cart?

-Daytime care may be necessary if your dog needs to be taken out for toileting during the day or if your dog is incontinent.
-If doggie diapers are used, they should be changed regularly, so arrangements will need to be made for that to happen during the day.
+It depends on the needs of your particular dog.
+Most dogs are content to sleep during the day if their people are gone.
+But daytime care might be necessary if your dog needs to be taken out to eliminate during the day or if your dog is incontinent.
+If doggy diapers are used, they should be changed regularly, so arrangements will need to be made for that to happen.

-Dogs who begin to show behavior such as excessive barking, whining or restlessness during the night usually do so out of boredom and lack of exercise.
+Exercise is important to keep a dog in good physical condition.
+It’s also important to keep the dog’s weight down.
+The working limbs must remain strong and healthy.
+Dogs who begin to show behavior such as excessive barking, whining, or restlessness during the night usually do so out of boredom and lack of exercise.
 These behaviors typically diminish when the dog is regularly exercised with the aid of the cart.
 Also, exercise can help stimulate sluggish bowels to keep the pet more “on schedule.”

 Can a dog in a cart play with other dogs and family pets?

-Because it’s something new, other pets may be fearful or startled at first by the sight of a dog in a wheelchair.
+Because it’s something new, other pets might be fearful or startled at first by the sight of a dog in a wheelchair.
 Familiarize other pets with the cart in the same way that you would ordinarily introduce new pets.
 Keep all the animals safe by supervising the introductions and observing their body language carefully for signs of discomfort or stress.
-Once the other dogs are comfortable around the dog in the cart, they can enjoy supervised interaction.
+Once the other animals are comfortable around the dog in the cart, they can enjoy supervised interaction.